VISION REHABILITATION FOR KERATOCONUS & OTHER CORNEAL DYSTROPHIES

 HOW TO MANAGE KERATOCONUS AND CORNEAL DEGENERATIONS

-Treatments can vary depending on the eye condition and type of degeneration.
+Dealing with these conditions varies depending on the eye condition and type of degeneration.

 Conditions such as keratoconus or corneal dystrophies can be corrected by wearing contact lenses such as Ortho K, scleral lenses or rigid gas-permeable contact lenses.